 - Promotes transparency and tries to live up to the standard.

 - Offers attractive APYs and multiple earning opportunities.

 - Sustainable business model.
 A closer look shows that their returns and bonuses are justifiable and sustainable.

-- The founder is known to have been previously involved in some controversial projects.
+- The CEO is known to have been previously involved in some controversial projects.

-- To earn the high APYs they advertised, you have to invest in their coin and participate in lockup.
+- To earn the high APYs they advertised, you have to lock up your crypto for very long periods.

 - Cake DeFi is not available in all jurisdictions.
 You will need to check if the platform supports your country.

-- The base lending APY on Cake DeFi is below the industry standard.
+- The base lending APY on Cake DeFi is relatively low.

 - Supports a very limited number of coins.